dashpay/docs/transifex/README.md

 ## Webhook variables

-The `pulltx.sh` script requires Transifex webhook token and URL values.
+The `build.sh` script requires Transifex webhook token and URL values.
 These should be defined in a `.env` file.
 See [.env.example](.env.example) for an example of the format.